Skip to content

 To whom is the Albertine Translation grant paid and what share goes to the translator?

 The Albertine Translation grant is composed of $2,000 to cover publishing costs and 50% of the translation costs (not exceeding $5,000).
-The full amount will be transferred to the publisher of each selected project.
+The full amount will be transferred to the US publisher of each selected project.

 The Albertine Translation prize awards $5,000 to the translator of the work.
-The full amount will be transferred directly to the translator provided the translator is an American citizen or allowed to provide a W9 form.
 If it is a co-translation, the amount of the prize will be shared between translators.

 Is there a limit on the number of applications I can submit?

-American publishers and agents can submit as many applications as they wish.
+U.S. publishers and agents can submit as many applications as they wish.
 Other applicants can only submit two applications per session.

 If my project is not selected by the committee, can I re-submit my application?

-You cannot submit the same application twice.
+No, you cannot submit the same application twice.

 What literary genres are eligible for these awards?